IDMNYU/DM1123-VFS-FA15-FL/projects/project_interface.md

 #### INTERFACE Wireframe
 Post on wordpress in grayscale (includes black and white)

-* Create a wireframe of your interface within letter dimensions (8 1/2 x 11).
+* Create a wireframe of your interface within letter dimensions (8 1/2 x 11) or at the resolution of your device.
   * If you are doing a website, you also need to include a sitemap in grayscale (includes black and white)
 * Every, single element needs to be accounted for including controls, text, images, videos, and supporting graphics.
 * Do not use Lorem Ipsum for text.
 Use Real Text.